huntergoc/huntergoc/README.md

-- 👋 Hi, I’m @huntergoc
+- 👋 Hi, I’m @huntershop
 - 👀 I’m interested in ...
 Programming , Intelligence and defeat communists
 - 🌱 I’m currently learning ... programming and counter terrorism
 - 💞️ I’m looking to collaborate on ...